 Please email to email@example.com subject: Porthmeor Programme

-St Ives School of Painting have a graduate bursary scheme available for Porthmeor Programme 2017.
+St Ives School of Painting have a bursary scheme available for Porthmeor Programme 2018.
 The bursaries are worth £1,000 each.
 We can also offer financial help towards travel and accommodation.
-The purpose of the bursary is to help new graduates keep developing and learning in those first few years after college in a supportive and stimulating space.
-It will offer support to those who otherwise would not be able to afford to join the programme.
+The purpose of the bursary is to offer support to those who otherwise would not be able to afford to join the programme and help fledgling artists to keep developing and learning in a supportive and stimulating space.

-Applicants must have graduated from a degree or masters arts programme within the last five years.
-We give priority to those based permanently in Cornwall and you must demonstrate a financial need.
+Applicants must be based permanently in Cornwall and you must demonstrate a financial need.
 A panel will award the bursary places based on demonstrated financial need and potential for individual development.
 The panel will be Alison Sharkey Director of St Ives School of Painting, artist Kerry Harding and artist Naomi Frears.

 include up to five images